endurantgames/cosmiclegends/src/classes/totem.md

 :   When you use your Core or Nova Power Words in a Power Stunt
-    or Combo roll, add 2 dice to as if you had a skill or fighting style that applied to such a use.
+    or Combo roll, add 2 dice to as if you had a skill or fighting style that applies to such a use.
+If you have a normal skill or fighting style that could apply to a roll, only add the bonus dice from your *Does Whatever a Totem Can* Ability.

 ::::::::::::::::::::::::::::::::::::::::::